cybermelons/gg-struggle/README.md

 > Floor lockout / old data

-As of 1.3, any changes to player data won't show in the client for 24 hours.
-Future versions will dynamically cache data based on the request routes, so that trivial data like player lobbies are always up-to-date.
+Ranks and floor progressions would never update for some people.

-This'll be fixed in the next patch.
+This should be fixed in 2.0.
+Please report instances of this in issues.

 ## Logs

+Crashes are hopefully stored in the logs.
+If experiencing an issue, please paste relevant screenshots of the log.

 Windows: `%TEMP%/gg-struggle/all.log`
 linux: `$TMPDIR/gg-struggle/all.log`

 ## FAQ

 > Is this a virus?
 How safe is this?

+This isn't a virus, people can check the code.
+It's common webserver software.

-Will I get banned?
+> Will I get banned?

-This is 100% safe.
-No game files or packets are tampered with, and the executable running is just a common webserver like apache or nginx.
+I'd say it's highly unlikely because data isn't being tampered, it goes straight from the game to servers, just maybe a little late.

-The HTTP requests that are cached are forwarded raw from the game to the real gg server.
-There's no way to distinguish if the HTTP request was made from the proxy or the game.
+Since it's untempered, there's no way to distinguish if the HTTP request was made from the proxy or the game.

-> What does the installation do?
+> What does installation do?

-The installation does 3 things

-1. Installs the .exe file
 2. Modifies the `hosts` file
-3. Locally generates a Self-Signed Certificate
+3. Locally generates a Self-Signed Certificate (cause you can trust youself)
   - installs to the windows root store
   - copy stored at `%ProgramFiles%/gg-struggle`